binayakbartaula11/ImageGlitch/README.md

 - **[🚀 Getting Started Guide](docs/getting-started.md)** - Quick setup and first steps
 - **[🌍 Deployment Guide](docs/deployment.md)** - Cloud, Docker, and platform deployment instructions
 - **[⚡ Optimization Guide](docs/optimization.md)** - Performance tuning and memory management

+## 📚 Reading Material

+For a detailed account of the challenges and adventures faced during the deployment journey of ImageGlitch, check out this Medium post by the dev: [ImageGlitch: A Developer's Journey Through Deployment Hell (And How I Survived It)](https://medium.com/@binayakbartaula/imageglitch-a-developers-journey-through-deployment-hell-and-how-i-survived-it-2b280ed9454c)

 ## 📧 Contact & Support